keekeen/MX-Switch-Break-In-Machine/README.md

 ## Specifications
 - Max number of switches: 36
 - Compatibility:
-  -  MX style switches with total travel distance of 4mm only
+  -  MX style switches with total travel distance of 4mm
+  -  MX style switches with total travel distance less than 4mm (tweaks required for this)

 ## Notes ⚠️
 - The provided files are to be used at your own risk.